mobxjs/mobx-utils/README.md

 to keep the lazyObservable up to date with some external resource.

-Note that it is the `current()` call itself which is being tracked by MobX, so make sure that you don't dereference to early.
+Note that it is the `current()` call itself which is being tracked by MobX, so make sure that you don't dereference too early.

 **Parameters**